Lake of Dracula: Plot

 At the hospital, Natsuko is being prepared in a morgue when she rises from the dead and escapes.
 At the same Takashi hypnotizes Akiko in order to have her relive her "dream".
 Akiko then remembers the incident with the vampire from her youth as actually happening and that the incident made her the favourite daughter of both their parents.
 Along with Takashi, Akiko decides to return to the mansion from the past where they find the dead body of the old man who lived there along with his diary.
 In it he states that while he is not Japanese his father built the house in a remote part of Japan as he was the descendant of a vampire and wanted to avoid putting others in danger.
 The old man himself was never a vampire, but at the age of 25 his son succumbed to vampirism and killed a woman.
 Shortly after a young girl and her dog wandered into the house, found the woman's corpse, and encountered the son after which he was able to help them escape.
 In response, he locked the son away.
 The son eventually broke free and fed on his father who wrote the diary before he succumbed to blood loss.
 The two are then attacked by the vampire and Natsuko.
 The vampire fights Takashi on a balcony, but the old man, now reanimated as a vampire, grabs the vampire's leg, which causes him to stumble, breaking through the wooden railing that had been damaged during the struggle.
 A large portion of it impales him through the chest causing him to crumble into dust.
 Natsuko collapses, the curse broken, as both she and the old man lose their vampiric features and return to being human corpses.

 Production

 Lake of Dracula was the second of three vampire films made by Toho studios in the 1970s,being preceded by The Vampire Doll (1970) and followed by Evil of Dracula (1974).
+The director in SFX was Teruyoshi Nakano.